diazgilberto/db-modeling-design-final-project/README.md

 12|105|2.6667|3|2
 13|70|2.6667|3|2

-6. What is the total number of courses for which student Lisa Johnson has received a grade?
+f.
+What is the total number of courses for which student Lisa Johnson has received a grade?

 ```sql
 SELECT COUNT(DISTINCT C.COURSE_ID) COURSE_COUNT